gravitational/teleport/rfd/0030-client-side-session-encryption.md

 If the `Encrypted` flag is ***not*** set (see "Flags", below), the payload treated as a regular, gzipped payload as in RFD-0002.

 If the `Encrypted` flag ***is*** set, the payload contains an envelope header and encrypted data.
-The Key ID in the envelope header identifies the master key used to encrypt the envelope.
+The Key ID in the envelope header identifies the key-encryption key used to encrypt the envelope.
 The remainder of the payload is the encrypted, gzipped session events.

 The envelope header (see "envelope header", below) is treated as part of the payload, and included in the payload byte count.